sstagliano02/msds_capstone/README.md

 ## 2024-11-03
 -Working on looking up results in real transcripts.
 Realizing some words are specific to bank, not a year.<br>

+## 2024-11-17
+-Presentation building
+-Adding logic to only look at words in 2 or more CIQ Ids

+## 2024-11-19
+-Wrestling with how to showcases model differences of the word2vec hyperparameters without having a reliable performance indicator
+-Adding logic to only look at words in 2 or more CIQ Ids